Lesterpaintstheworld/aider/website/examples/chat-transcript-css.md

 ```

 > Applied edit to index.html
-> Commit 57b7b10 aider_nova: Changed blockquote background color to a lighter shade of green.
+> Commit 57b7b10 aider: Changed blockquote background color to a lighter shade of green.

 </div>